 “Asset management works the same as in football.
 People see a guy who’s good and say: he must be a genius.
 His way is the only way.”

-“But you have to realise it is very complicated.
+“But you have to realize it is very complicated.
 The current state of the world is very complicated.
 Today, I talked about all those tricks and things in order for my students not to be taken for a ride.
 You need to deploy a good strategy.
 It depends on your size, on what you know.
 That’s cutting-edge.”

 It’s important to Phalippou that his students know how private markets work.
 “Those markets are the future, I think.
 Stock markets are doomed.
 They’re something of another age.
 The public stock markets have very little use, while the private equity markets are growing very fast and they will continue to grow.”

 The problem is that it took a hundred years to get clear rules for public markets, but those are lacking for the private market.
 “Rules are very basic: you can’t lie.
 But misleading info is not the same as lying.”

 The situation makes him nervous.
 “It’s pretty complex.
 A lot of people in class were surprised when I showed them the example of the Internal Rate of Return.”
 The Internal Rate of Return, or IRR, is commonly used to evaluate the performance of private equity.
 “They never realized it’s bullshit.”

 “The numbers are not fake, but the calculation is stupid, which makes the numbers useless.”

 “A thirty-years IRR might be amazing even though half of the deals were bankrupted in the last ten years.
 IRR is often meaningless.
 Using it as a benchmark is meaningless.
 Comparing IRRs is meaningless.”